 9. Give yourself permission to say “no”

-It can be easier said than done — but when you’re feeling overwhelmed, whether it’s because of work, family or social engagements — give yourself permission to decline invitations that don’t serve you.
+It can be easier said than done — but when you’re feeling overwhelmed, whether it’s because of work, family or too many Zoom calls — give yourself permission to decline invitations that don’t serve you.
 Check-in with your feelings and honor your own needs.
-Because 2020 should be all about living your best life!
+Because 2021 should be all about living your best life!

 10. Stay on top of doctor’s appointments and tests